aivant/peppr/README.rst

-| ``peppr`` is a package for evaluation of predicted poses, right?
+It's a package for evaluation of predicted poses, right?

+|

 Yes, indeed!
+It allows you to compute a variety of metrics on your structure predictions for assessing their quality.
+It supports

-It supports computing all *CASP*/*CAPRI* metrics and more on your structure predictions.
+- all *CASP*/*CAPRI* metrics and more
-It is even easily extensible to add custom metrics, the possibilities are (almost) unlimited!
+- small molecules to huge protein complexes
+- easy extension with custom metrics
-Either use the command line interface or the Python API based on ``AtomArray`` objects from the `Biotite <https://www.biotite-python.org>`_ library.
+- a command line interface and a Python API

 Installation
 ------------